-Contracting with businesses owed by women and minorities was a goal for the casino’s owners long before the facility opened its doors last March 4.
+Contracting with businesses owed by women and minorities was a goal for the casino’s owners long before the facility opened its doors March 4, 2013.
 Now, a year later, General Manager Kevin Kline said that commitment remains as strong as ever.

 “We’re very proud of our ability to have had such an impact from an economic inclusion standpoint,” Klein said.
 “My goal would be to continue to work with our partners we have here in the community and try to continue to grow our level of diversity.”